starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 Nodes SHOULD use semantic version matching when matching protocols, as described [here](https://docs.libp2p.io/concepts/protocols/#protocol-negotiation).

-`agentVersion` is defined in the form of _agent-name/version_; e.g. `papyrus/0.1.0`.
+`agentVersion` is defined in the form of _agent-name/version_; e.g., `papyrus/0.1.0`.
 Agent versions SHOULD follow [semantic versioning](http://semver.org) format.

 ### Message Encoding

 Use protobuf (`proto3`) for message encoding/decoding between peers.
-Specific message schemas to be defined for each protocol.
+Specific message schemas are to be defined for each protocol.

-Messages that tie into other messages in one flow, i.e. messages expecting a response and providing a response MUST include a `request_id` (a positive integer) that allows nodes to correlate messages in the same flow.
+Messages that tie into other messages in one flow, i.e., messages expecting a response and providing a response MUST include a `request_id` (a positive integer) that allows nodes to correlate messages in the same flow.
 The request id, together with the sender id, should be enough for identifying the flow.

 ----